 Addressing that need, Jesus appeared among them.
 Their first thought was that they were seeing a ghost, and they were terrified.
 But then Jesus said, “Look!”
 He wanted them to have spiritual sight.
 “Look at my hands and my feet,” he said.
 “It is I myself; touch me and see.”
 His language was emphatic, “It really is me!” he was saying.

 Here was Jesus, the same person they had walked, talked, eaten and worked with.
 He’s alive!
 He’s no ghost—he’s flesh and bone.
 Yet Jesus was appearing to them in a way they had never seen—as a glorified human person.
 He entered the room without using the door.
 How did he do that?
 And how could he be with them if he was dead?

 Jesus was opening their eyes to behold the miracle of his resurrection and opening their ears to hear his voice of comfort and challenge.

 For a brief time following his resurrection, and before ascending to heaven, Jesus met multiple times with his disciples.
-Doing so enabled them to see what it would be like to live in a resurrected human body.
+Doing so enabled them to see what it would be like to live in a resurrected-glorified human body.
 Jesus patiently explained how everything in the Law, Prophets and Writings (what we call the Old Testament) spoke of him and his mission.
-This gave them reassurance and prepared them for the mission Jesus gave them—to tell the world his story—his story of God’s great love and grace.
-Concerning that love, one of these witnesses, the apostle John, later wrote this:
+This reassured and prepared them for the mission Jesus would give them—to tell the world his story, the story of God’s great love and grace.
+Concerning that love, one of these witnesses, the apostle John, would later write this: